TKashtanova/finalProject/README.md

 ![CNN](images/CNN.PNG)

 A convolution layer takes an input signal and multiplies it with the kernel (a filter) to produce an output.
-There are usually hundreds or thousands of such convolutional layers that apply different filters and combine the results.
+There are usually many convolutional layers that apply different filters and combine the results.

 Pooling layers are usually used after convolutional layers and subsample their input.
 Thus, for example, a max pooling function takes the maximum value of the input matrix or selected region while a min pooling function takes the minimum value of the input matrix or selected region [3].